Shirley Jackson: The Haunting of Hill House and other works

 In 1954, Jackson published The Bird's Nest (1954), which detailed a woman with multiple personalities and her relationship with her psychiatrist.
 One of Jackson's publishers, Roger Straus, deemed The Bird's Nest "a perfect novel", but the publishing house marketed it as a psychological horror story, which displeased her.
 Her following novel, The Sundial, was published four years later and concerned a family of wealthy eccentrics who believe they have been chosen to survive the end of the world.
 She later published two memoirs, Life Among the Savages and Raising Demons.

 Jackson's fifth novel, The Haunting of Hill House (1959), follows a group of individuals participating in a paranormal study at a reportedly haunted mansion.
-The novel, which interpolated supernatural phenomena with psychology, went on to become a critically esteemed example of the haunted house story, and was described by Stephen King as one of the most important horror novels of the twentieth century.
+The novel, which interpolated supernatural phenomena with psychology, went on to become a critically esteemed example of the haunted house story, described by Joanne Harris as "not only the best haunted-house story ever written, but also a quiet subversion of the ingénue trope in horror fiction, with a nod to Sartre's Huis Clos with its toxic menage a trois" and by Stephen King as one of the most important horror novels of the twentieth century.

 Also in 1959, Jackson published the one-act children's musical The Bad Children, based on Hansel and Gretel.